pasabanov/find_files/ruby/README.md

 ruby find_files.rb "dir/**/*.cpp" "resources/images/*.png"
 ```
 will find all `.cpp`-files in `dir` and all subdirectories of `dir` recursively and also all `.png`-files in directory `resources/images`.

+## License

+This program is free software: you can redistribute it and/or modify
+it under the terms of the GNU Affero General Public License as published by
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License
+along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+## Copyright

+2024 Petr Alexandrovich Sabanov